 - Supports the main database systems (PostgreSQL, MySQL, SQL server, Oracle and DB2)

-- Supports database federators such as Dremio and Denodo (beta)
+- Supports database federators such as Denodo (beta)

 - Can materialize virtual graphs into RDF files